AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_Azure_OpenAI/README.md

 ### Azure AI Services

-While this guide focuses on building intelligent apps using Azure OpenAI combined with vCore-based Azure Cosmos DB for MongoDB, the Azure AI Platform consists of many additional AI services.
+While this guide focuses on building intelligent apps using Azure OpenAI combined with vCore-based Azure Cosmos DB for NoSQL, the Azure AI Platform consists of many additional AI services.
 Each AI service is built to fit a specific AI and/or Machine Learning (ML) need.

 Here's a list of the AI services within the [Azure AI platform](https://learn.microsoft.com/azure/ai-services/what-are-ai-services):